mephisto83/a-frame-components/docs/radio.md

 ## Attributes

-The `frame-radio` primitive supports the following attributes, which map directly to the `radio-component` properties:
+The `frame-radio` primitive supports the following attributes, which map directly to the `radiocomponent` properties:

 - **options**: A JSON array of objects, each representing an option with text, value.
 - **value**: The currently selected value from the options list.